Bake or Break

 Hazelnut crescent cookies on plate

+As a child, especially around the holidays, I frequently asked my mother to make one of my favorite cookies, which she called sand tarts.
+I loved helping her make them, especially shaping them and rolling them in confectioners’ sugar.
 I eventually found the sand tarts recipe I remembered, but I’ve also adapted a comparable recipe that I found in Cook’s Illustrated‘s Holiday Baking issue several years ago.
 While my mother always made her sand tarts with pecans, I decided to go with hazelnuts for something different.

-The result is a cookie that’s a study in contrasts.
+• Unique texture.
+This crescent cookie recipe is a study in contrasts.
 It manages to be both familiar and unique; it melts in your mouth, but it’s also delightfully crisp and crunchy.
-And it’s always a welcome addition to any holiday cookie tray.

-Overhead view of hazelnut crescent cookie ingredients
+overhead view of ingredients for hazelnut crescent cookies

 What You’ll Need